juren53/BattMon/pc/HELP.md

 A: Currently, thresholds are set to standard values.
 Future versions will include a settings interface for customization.

 ### Q: Why don't I see time remaining information?
-A: Time remaining depends on your operating system providing this information.
+A: Time remaining depends on the operating system providing this information.
 Some systems don't calculate or expose these estimates.

 ### Q: Can I run multiple instances of BattMon?
 A: It's not recommended.
 BattMon is designed to run as a single instance in the system tray.